Skip to main content

-rapid pace.
-But the history of AI goes back much further than you might think,
+Artificial Intelligence (AI) has been a hot topic in recent years, with significant advancements and breakthroughs happening at a rapid pace.
+But the history of AI goes back much further than you might think, with roots stretching back centuries.

 The Beginnings of AI